RocketDerp/April14_2025/Quotes_Pile/Reddit2025B/Plur1bus_Reddit_comments_2025-11-07.md

 https://old.reddit.com/r/Pluribus_TVshow/comments/1pkrjct/episode_7_carol_singing_hive_mind_songs/ntp6t33/

 Doesn't think Elon Musk manipulates peopel, or Fox News, or advertising or marketing.
 Explains a lot of MAGA USA 2025 - Breaking Bad / Saul fandom.
+More to the direct point of Great Seal PLuribus meaning... have the same religion and can't translate to another religion.
+Watch the same religion science fiction shows / televagelism hive mind.